jooby-dev/jooby-docs/docs/obis-observer/commands/GetObisContentById.md

-# GetContentByShortName
+# GetObisContentById

-Request/response to get the OBIS code content from the metering device.
+Request/response to get the OBIS code content from the specific metering device.

 ## Request